railsgirls/guides.railsgirls.com/_posts/2022-11-11-digital-ocean.markdown

 ## Create an application

 Click on `Deploy a web application` to get started.

 ![Deploy a web application](/images/digitalocean/create-app-1.png)

-Chose "Deploy your source code" to add an existing GitHub repository
+Choose "Deploy your web app" to add an existing GitHub repository

 ![Deply source](/images/digitalocean/create-app-2.png)